-Google App Engine and Amazon Web Services both require internet access.
+DigitalOcean and Amazon Web Services both require internet access.
 If you don't have consistent internet access, ODK Briefcase may be more appropriate.

 Tomcat deployments can operate without internet access.
-In such an environment, ODK Collect would only be able to upload finalized forms after it connects to the network containing the Tomcat deployment.
+In such an environment, Collect would only be able to upload finalized forms after it connects to the network containing the Tomcat deployment.

 - changing network configuration

 - selecting and using a website hosting service or specifying and configuring your own server and network router(s)

 - ensuring that your site has proper power-failure and data-backup systems in place